zleonov/quantify/README.md

 It is notoriously hard to deal with the digital units of bytes and bits when representing and converting sizes of the file system and memory.
 Do you use [SI](https://en.wikipedia.org/wiki/International_System_of_Units) Units?
 Do you use the [JEDEC](https://en.wikipedia.org/wiki/JEDEC_memory_standards#JEDEC_Standard_100B.01) Standard?
 How do you print a human readable string to ``System.out``?
 It is so hard that [The most copied StackOverflow snippet of all time is flawed](https://programming.guide/worlds-most-copied-so-snippet.html).

-With Quantify do yourself a favor and write code like this:
+With quantify do yourself a favor and write code like this:

 ```java
 final Path file = Paths.get(...);